How to Create a Fake LinkedIn Account for Automation (If You Must) - 2025 Update

 • Average lifespan: Unlimited with proper management

-• Monthly cost: $125-175 per profile
+• Monthly cost: $100-200 per account

-• Replacement: Automatic within 48 hours
+• Replacement: Typically within 48 hours with clear guarantees

 FAQ